 \section{Phase diagram of a lattice regularized GNH model}

 The theory we are interested in involves two flavors of two-component Dirac fermions in 2+1-D. One way to realize such a theory is by considering spinless fermions at half-filling with opposite sublattice hopping on a honeycomb lattice.
 In the absence of interactions, one obtains two Dirac nodes in the momentum space, whose low energy degrees of freedom correspond to the two flavors.
 However, if one desires a theory where the flavor symmetry acts locally in real-space, then the most physical way to realize the theory of our interest is at the 2+1-D boundary of a 3+1-D C-I class topological superconductor \cite{wang2014interacting}.
 Alternatively, and for numerical feasibility, one can consider long-range hopping of electrons on a two-dimensional lattice, i.e., the `SLAC fermion' approach originally proposed in Ref.\cite{drell1976strong}.
 Specifically, we consider the Hamiltonian originally introduced in Ref.\cite{Lang2019}, where the Hilbert space on site $i$ corresponds to four different species of complex fermions denoted as $c_{i,\tau,\sigma}$ where $\tau=a,b$ is an index that becomes the Dirac-spin at low energies while $\sigma=\uparrow,\downarrow $ denotes flavor index.
+Correspondingly, we define Pauli matrices $\tau^a$ and $\sigma^a$ with $a = x, y, z$ that act on the Dirac-spin index and the flavor index respectively.
 The Hamiltonian is given by

 Here $t(r) = \frac{ (-)^r \i\pi t_0 }{ L \sin(\frac{\pi r}{L})}$ with $L$ being the linear system size of the lattice while $\rho_{i,\tau} = \sum_\sigma c_{i,\tau,\sigma}^\dagger c_{i,\tau,\sigma}$ is the fermion density operator for $\tau=a,b$.
 From now on, we will set $t_0$ to unity so that all energy scales are measured in units of $t_0$.
 The global continuous symmetry of $H$ is $SU(2)_{\textrm{flavor}} \times U(1)_{\textrm{charge}}$.